EtangDesApplis/DevOps-EcoSystem/README.md

 ```
 docker-compose up -d
 ```
-Gitlab is avaiable at: [a link](http://localhost:80) default user is root (password reset will be asked for the first time of connection) ssh is available through port 2222 (we reserve 22 for Jenkins slave by ssh)
+Gitlab is avaiable at: [localhost:80](http://localhost:80)

+Default user is root (password reset will be asked for the first time of connection) ssh is available through port 2222 (we reserve 22 for Jenkins slave by ssh)

-Jenkins is available at: [a link](http://localhost:8080)
+Jenkins is available at: [localhost:8080](http://localhost:8080)

+Init password can be found at: ./data-jenkins/secrets/initialAdminPassword

-Artifactory is available at: [a link](http://localhost:8082/ui/) The authenticaion by default is: admin/password
+Artifactory is available at: [localhost:8082/ui/](http://localhost:8082/ui/)

+The authenticaion by default is: admin/password

-Sonar is available at : [a link](http://localhost:9000) The authenticaion by default is: admin/admin
+Sonar is available at : [localhost:9000](http://localhost:9000)

+The authenticaion by default is: admin/admin

 # Stop eco-system